-Cornell’s emergency management program is based on the framework of the four phases of emergency management: prevention-mitigation, preparedness, response, and recovery.
+Cornell University’s emergency management program is based on the framework of the four phases of emergency management: prevention-mitigation, preparedness, response, and recovery.
 All phases are highly interconnected; that is, each phase influences the other three phases.
-The cycle as a whole is an ongoing process, just as the plan is a dynamic document that requires continuous updating.
+The cycle as a whole is an ongoing process, just as individual plans are dynamic documents that require continuous review.

 Cornell’s emergency management program is outlined in the following documents: